People wear compression stockings for comfort, to do better in sports, and to help prevent serious medical conditions.

 Studies show the gear has little to no effect on athletic performance, but some people swear by it.
 Maybe thinking they have an edge gives them one.
 The evidence for faster recovery is better, but not enough to make a difference for weekend warriors.

-They also have different levels of pressure, measured in mmHg.
+They also have different levels of pressure, measured in mmHg (millimeters of mercury).
 Stockings should feel snug, but not painfully tight.
 Mild compression, with lower numbers, is usually enough to keep you comfortable on your feet at work.
 You'll need higher numbers with a firmer fit to prevent DVT.

-Thrombo-embolic deterrent (TED) hose, or anti-embolism stockings, are designed for after surgery and when you need to stay in bed.
-If you can stand and move around, graduated compression stockings are better.
+Thrombo-embolic deterrent (TED) hose or anti-embolism stockings.
+These are designed for after surgery and when you need to stay in bed.
+They can help maintain blood circulation and lower the odds of severe swelling.

 If you need the stockings for medical reasons, your doctor will measure your legs and prescribe the right ones for you.